peterhuene/azure-functions-rs/README.md

 cargo test
 ```

-_Author's note: I've been a bad developer and haven't written any tests yet beause I've been focused on getting a working prototype :/  There are some doc tests, at least.
-I promise to shore up the tests soon._
+Right now there are only doc tests, but more tests are coming soon.

 ## Running the examples locally